ppmim/PAPI/docs/modules.rst

 Modules
 =======

-The PAPI pipeline includes N processing steps from basic calibration to generating final co-added registered mosaics (See table below).
-Among these steps are steps for successfully handling three of the most common PANIC
+The PAPI pipeline consists of a set of processing modules which implement from basic calibration to generating final co-added registered mosaics (See table below).
-anomalies: electronic ghosting, the pedestal effect and cosmic-ray persistence.
-Electronic ghosts occur when a bright object is observed in one of the four quadrants on a PANIC detector.
-This results in an echo of the bright object in the other three quadrants.
-The module undopuft attempts to remove these artifacts.
-The pedestal effect is the result of variable biases in each of the four PANIC quadrants - leaving a significant pedestal signature in the processed data.
+These modules can be run as a stand alone routines depending of your needs, e.g. to create a master dark or flat-field for calibration, or you can use them as a pipeline calling the main script ``papi``, which will use each of the modules as they are needed in order to accomplish a complete data reduction of a set of raw images.

 .. index:: modules